Millimeter-Wave Circular Synthetic Aperture Radar Imaging: Acknowledgment

 \section{Acknowledgment}

 The authors would like to thank MediaTek company for providing them with the FMCW radar.

-\begin{IEEEbiography}[{ }] {Shahrokh Hamidi} was born in Sanandaj, Kurdistan, Iran, in 1983.
-He received his B.Sc., M.Sc. and Ph.D. degrees all in Electrical and Computer Engineering.
-He is mainly interested in statistical signal processing. \end{IEEEbiography} \begin{IEEEbiography}[{ }] {SAFEDDIN SAFAVI-NAEINI} was born in Gachsaran, Iran, in 1951.
+\begin{IEEEbiography}[{ }]{Shahrokh Hamidi} was born in 1983, in Iran.
+He received his B.Sc., M.Sc., and Ph.D. degrees all in Electrical and Computer Engineering.
+He is with the faculty of Electrical and Computer Engineering at the University of Waterloo, Waterloo, Ontario, Canada.
+His current research areas include statistical signal processing, mmWave imaging, Terahertz imaging, image processing, system design, multi-target tracking, wireless communication, machine learning, optimization, and array processing. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }] {SAFEDDIN SAFAVI-NAEINI} was born in Gachsaran, Iran, in 1951.
 He received the B.Sc. degree in electrical engineering from the University of Tehran, Tehran, Iran, in 1974, and the M.Sc. and Ph.D. degrees in electrical engineering from the University of Illinois, Urbana Champaign, in 1975 and 1979, respectively.
 He joined the Department of Electrical and Computer Engineering, University of Tehran, as an Assistant Professor, in 1980, where he became an Associate Professor, in 1988.
 In 1996, he joined the Department of Electrical and Computer Engineering, University of Waterloo, ON, Canada, where he is currently a Full Professor and the RIM/NSERC Industrial Research Chair of intelligent radio/antenna and photonics.
 He is also the Director of a newly established Center for Intelligent Antenna and Radio System (CIARS).
 He has published over 80 journal papers and 200 conference papers in international conferences.
 His research activities deal with RF/microwave technologies, smart integrated antennas and radio systems, mmW/THz integrated technologies, nano-EM and photonics, EM in health sciences and pharmaceutical engineering, antenna, wireless communications and sensor systems and networks, new EM materials, bio-electro-magnetics, and computational methods.
 He has led several international collaborative research programs with research institutes in Germany, Finland, Japan, China, Sweden, and USA. \end{IEEEbiography}